dbohdan/s2png/README.md

-s2png — “something to png”
+s2png — “stuff to PNG”
 ==========================

-This program converts binary data files of any kind into PNG images and back.
+This program stores arbitrary binary data inside PNG images and extracts it back.
 It was originally developed by k0wax at <http://sourceforge.net/projects/s2png/>.
-This version was created to fix the problem that causes s2png 0.01 to segfault when compiled on modern GNU/Linux distributions.
-It has other minor improvements but remains compatible with the original.
+The present version was created to fix a libgd-related problem that caused s2png 0.01 to segfault when compiled on modern GNU/Linux distributions.
+It has other improvements but remains compatible with the original.

-s2png is licensed under GNU GPL 2.0.
+s2png is licensed under the GNU GPL 2.0.
 See the file LICENSE.

 Building and installing
 -----------------------

 1. Install the dependencies.
 On Debian, Ubuntu and Linux Mint you can do so with `sudo apt-get install libgd2-xpm-dev libgd2-xpm libpng-dev`.
 On FreeBSD you will need to install `graphics/gd` and `graphics/png`.

 2. Type `make` in your terminal and hit the enter key.
 Building has been tested on Linux Mint 13, Ubuntu 12.10 and FreeBSD 9.1-RELEASE.

-3. Install with `sudo make install`.
-On Debian-derived Linux distributions use `sudo checkinstall` instead.
+3. Install with `sudo make install` or use Checkinstall to produce an uninstallable package with `sudo checkinstall`.

 Usage
 -----